preservim/vim-lexical/README.markdown

 ```

 * You can specify multiple paths to thesauruses in the list.
-* An explicit setting will override your globally-defined `thesaurus`
-  setting, but only for the buffers initialized with `lexical#init()`.

 [1]: http://www.gutenberg.org/ebooks/3202 "Moby Thesaurus List by Grady Ward"